nsrr/nsrr-cloud/matlab-workflow.md

 	DOMnode =  xmlread('example.xml')

- Alternatively, you can use `xml2struct` which is available to download using this [link](https://www.mathworks.com/matlabcentral/fileexchange/28518-xml2struct) (you may need to have a Mathworks/Matlab account)
+ Alternatively, you can use `xml2struct` which is available to download using this [link](https://www.mathworks.com/matlabcentral/fileexchange/28518-xml2struct) (you may need to have a Mathworks/MATLAB account)

 ```
 S=xml2struct('example.xml');
 ```
  This will give you a structure array which will be easier to handle for further processing.

-###  Execute Matlab Functions Non-interactively
+###  Execute MATLAB Functions Non-interactively

- If you want to execute the above functions,

- For eg. to run `edfread` in a non-interactive way:
+ If you want to execute the above functions in a non-interactive way:

 ```
 matlab -nodisplay -batch  "edfread($example.edf,$data)" -sd folder -logfile output.log
 ```

 where,
- *-sd folder* is used to set the initial working folder (where Matlab programs/software is located) *-logfile output.log* will create a log file which can be useful for troubleshooting any errors, if present.
+ *-sd folder* is used to set the initial working folder (where MATLAB software is located) *-logfile output.log* will create a log file which can be useful for troubleshooting any errors, if present.

 ## Workflow

+This section of the documentation covers usage of 'CFS' dataset as an example.

 List all subjects of CFS dataset: